 Gloriosa daisy ‘Cherry Brandy’ is a favorite!

-A fancy rudbeckia, Gloriosa Daisies are a short-lived perennial so we grow them as annuals.
-If the plant comes back, that is a nice surprise but if not we'll just start more from seed.
-If the seeds are started indoors they will bloom the first year.
+A fancy rudbeckia, Gloriosa Daisies are a short-lived perennial, so we just grow them as annuals.
+If the plant comes back, it’s a nice surprise, but if not, we’ll just start more from seed!
+If the seeds are started indoors, they will bloom the first year.
 The plants are 3 feet tall and loaded with huge blossoms, some up to 9 inches across, from June through a hard frost.
-There are lots of cultivars to choose from but our favorites are 'Cherry Brandy', 'Prairie Sun', and double-flowering 'Cherokee Sunset'.
-They like rich moist soil and full sun and stand up to summer's heat.
+There are lots of cultivars to choose from but our favorites are ‘Cherry Brandy’, ‘Prairie Sun’, and double-flowering ‘Cherokee Sunset’.
+They like rich, moist soil and full sun, and can stand up to summer’s heat.
 They all make excellent cut flowers.

 African Daisy (Osteospermum)

 Also from Africa, Gerbera daisies are sometimes called Transvaal daisies.
-I have not tried growing these from seeds but find them irresistible and always buy a few at the garden center.
-They are perennial only to zone 8 but I have wintered over a few in containers and had them bloom indoors.
-Their 4 inch flowers are so perfect they almost look fake!
+I have not tried growing these from seeds, but find them irresistible and always buy a few at the garden center.
+They are perennial only to Zone 8, but I have wintered over a few in containers and had them bloom indoors.
+Their 4 inch flowers are so perfect that they almost look fake!
 Keep the plants deadheaded and fertilized and even if they take a breather during the hottest summer days, they will perk up again and put out more blossoms later.
 The colors range from reds and pinks to yellow, peach, and orange.
 Grow them in well-drained soil where they will get lots of sunshine.